img

 11. High production efficiency about 98%

-12. The highest production speed could reach 3600rpm and fabric width 210 inches.
+12. The highest production speed could reach 3600rpm and the fabric width 210 inches.

 13. Good property to avoid loops knocking over and straggling.

-14. Using different construction reduces the knocking-over phenomenon caused by yarn breaking and holes.
+14. Using different constructions reduces the knocking-over phenomenon caused by yarn breaking and holes.

 15. Smaller extension compared with weft fabric.